isomerpages/nlb-learning/_communities/Join a LearnX Community/Careers Communities.md

     <img src="/images/learning-communities/careers/LC%20Career-Stockimage-02.jpg" alt="Life Communication Skills Toastmasters Club">
     <div class="margin--top--lg">
       <h5 class="margin--top--sm margin--bottom--sm"><b>Life Communication Skills (LCS) Toastmasters Club</b></h5>
       <p class="margin--top--sm margin--bottom--sm">We are a public club that supports the mastery of communication and leadership skills for career and personal development.
-We are actively expanding our Learning Community and extending our knowledge and expertise to benefit more individuals.
-We collaborate with agencies who have the same synergy and we welcome everyone to join us on this amazing and meaningful journey! <br><br>
+We are actively expanding our community and extending our knowledge and expertise to benefit more individuals.
+We collaborate with agencies who have the same synergy and we welcome everyone to join us on this amazing and meaningful journey!</p>
-For adults, conducted monthly in English at Toa Payoh Public Library, Bishan Public Library and online.<br>
+      <p>For adults, conducted monthly in English at Toa Payoh Public Library, Bishan Public Library and online.<br>
       For more information, <a href="https://www.facebook.com/LCSTMC" target="_blank">visit their page</a>.</p>
       <p class="margin--top--sm margin--bottom--sm"><a href="https://go.gov.sg/lcsessions" target="_blank">Click here for upcoming session</a></p>
     </div>
   </div>